ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A receiving endpoint will not forward Messages that have less coverage to the application.
 The application is responsible for handling any corruption within the non-protected part of the Message {{?RFC8085}}.
-A special value of 0 means that a received packet may also have a zero checksum field, and the enumerated value `Full Coverage` means that the entire Message needs to be protected by a checksum.
+A special value of 0 means that a received packet might also have a zero checksum field, and the enumerated value `Full Coverage` means that the entire Message needs to be protected by a checksum.